antinkuntinovski/lonca/README.md

 - The backend server, by default, uses port 5000.
 If this port is not available, you can modify the code to specify an alternative port.
 - The web application is designed to run on localhost port 3000.
 If port 3000 is not available, React will automatically select the next available port.
 You can access the Lonca Vendor Dashboard by navigating to the designated port in your web browser.

-Thank you for choosing Lonca Vendor Dashboard.
-We hope this tool enhances your business operations.
-If you have any questions or need assistance, please feel free to reach out.
-Happy managing!